 This is a guide for those who are unfamiliar with this hobby and the whole “miles and points” game.
 So, why do it in the first place?
 If you are an average family, you are probably putting no more than $24,000 on credit cards each year.

-If you used a miles earning credit card, that amount would not be enough for even 1 economy roundtrip ticket within the continental U.S. on most airlines.
+If you used a miles earning credit card, that amount would not give you enough rewards for even one economy roundtrip ticket within the continental U.S. on most airlines.

 None of those things apply to you?
 Perfect!
 Here are some facts: